What’s The Difference Between Acid Reflux, Heartburn, And GERD?

 Many of us will experience some digestive discomfort in our lifetime.
 A common complaint people have is heartburn or acid reflux.
-People use the terms “heartburn” and “acid reflux” almost interchangeably.
+People use these terms almost interchangeably.
 You may also hear cases of acid reflux referred to as gastroesophageal reflux disease (GERD).

-So if you’re dealing with any of these issues, you might want to know: what’s the difference between acid reflux, heartburn, and GERD?
+So, if you’re dealing with any of these issues, you might want to know the difference between acid reflux, heartburn, and GERD.
 All three are closely related, but they differ in important ways.
-In the most basic terms: heartburn is a symptom, acid reflux is a process, and GERD is a chronic condition.
+In the most basic terms, heartburn is a symptom, acid reflux is a process, and GERD is a chronic condition.
 Birmingham Gastroenterology has put together a comprehensive guide detailing the differences in these types of conditions.

-Most people have experienced what is referred to as heartburn.
-Many people get heartburn after eating certain foods.
+Most people have experienced what is referred to as heartburn, and many people may experience it after eating certain foods.
 Heartburn is a feeling of burning in the chest.
 The burning pain may be mild or severe.
 It often begins as discomfort behind the breastbone but can move up to the neck and throat.
 Heartburn is a symptom of acid reflux and GERD.

 Acid reflux is a process in which stomach acid flows backward into the esophagus.
 The esophagus is the tube that connects the stomach to the throat.
-Acid reflux is sometimes called gastroesophageal reflux, or GER and is the cause of heartburn.
+Acid reflux is sometimes called gastroesophageal reflux and is the cause of heartburn.

 Common symptoms of acid reflux include burning pain and pressure starting behind the breastbone (heartburn) that may extend up the neck and throat, sore throat, cough, bitter taste in the throat, and a sour taste in the mouth.